luddekn/cstrack/README.md

 # Installation

 ## Database Creation
+**NB!
+You need to setup a MySQL server in order for this application to work**

 The MySQL database will store all items.
 The table is created [here](https://github.com/luddekn/cstrack/blob/main/models/items.js).

 You only need to create the database in MySQL and set its name as the value of `DB_NAME` in the `.env` file (example of the .env file can be located [here](https://github.com/luddekn/cstrack/blob/main/env_example)).

-Also, make sure that the MySQL server and database are accessible.

 ```mysql
 CREATE DATABASE cstrack;